November 2, 2024

 Fertilizer Needs

-Feed your peace lily every 4-6 weeks during spring and summer.
-Use a balanced liquid fertilizer diluted to half strength.
-Skip fertilizing during the fall and winter as the plant’s growth naturally slows.
+Give your peace lily a feed every 4 to 6 weeks during the spring and summer.
+Use a balanced fertilizer and dilute it to half strength so it’s it not too strong.
+Don’t bother fertilizing during the fall and winter as peace lilies naturally slow down their growth.

 Repotting Your Peace Lily

-Peace lilies grow best when they’re slightly root-bound.
-However every 1-2 years you’ll probably need to upgrade them to a larger pot to accommodate growth.
+Peace lilies grow best when they’re slightly root bound.
+But you’ll aerosol need to move them to a bigger pot every 1 or 2 years so they can grow in to it.

 How to Repot

-- Choose a new pot: Pick one just a few inches larger than the current pot.
+• Choose a new pot: It should be only a few inches bigger than the one it’s currently in.

-- Timing: Spring is ideal as it gives the plant time to adjust during its growing season.
+• Timing: Spring is ideal for reporting as it gives the plant time to get used to it’s new home during its growing season.

-- Process: Gently remove the plant, loosen the roots, and place it in the new pot with fresh soil.
+• Process: Gently remove the plant, loosen the roots and put it in the new pot with fresh soil.
 Water thoroughly after repotting.

 Troubleshooting Common Issues

-Every peace lily owner encounters their own issues.
-Here’s how to tackle some of the most frequent problems:
+Every peace lily owner will face some issues at some point.
+This is how to tackle some of the most common problems:

 Yellowing Leaves

-- Nutrient deficiency: Try a balanced fertilizer every few weeks.
+• Nutrient deficiency: Try using a balanced fertilizer every few weeks.

 Brown Tips

-Brown tips are usually caused by low humidity or over-fertilization.
+Brown tips are usually caused by low humidity or too much fertilizer.

-- Increase humidity: Mist the leaves or place a humidity tray nearby.
+• Increase humidity: Mist the leaves or put a humidity tray nearby.

 Leaf Curling or Wilting